icopy-site/awesome-cn/docs/awesome/awesome-engineering-strategy.md

 - [Systems are communication structures](https://www.youtube.com/watch?v=U_0B-aY_L0c) - Understand how communication within an organization creates patterns that repeat themselves and scale up to the organization.
 - [Whole Work: Sociotechnicity & DevOps](https://www.youtube.com/watch?v=WtfncGAeXWU) - How to understand the present to design a better present that will create better futures from a system thinking perspective.

+## Methods

+- [User Needs Mapping](https://userneedsmapping.com/) - An approach combining the essentials of Wardley Mapping with Team Topologies with a strong focus on user needs.

 ## Courses and Workshops

 - [Pragmatic Wardley Mapping](https://learn.hiredthought.com/p/wardley-mapping) - An online course to introduce people into Wardley Mapping.